Draggie306/EditingCheatSheets/A Level/Geography - Disease Dilemmas.md

 ## Case study: Air pollution and cancer in India

-India (Bharat), now the most populous country, is classified as an EDC with an HDI of 0.633 and a GNI of $7130 PPP.
+India (Bharat), now the most populous country, is classified as an EDC with an HDI of 0.633 and a GNI per capita of $7130 PPP.
 However, levels of air pollution in this expansive nation are... pretty bad.
 21 of the 30 most polluted cities globally are in India.
-99% of Indians breathe air with particulate matter above the WHO's "safe" levels of PM 2.5 concentrations of less than ten micrograms/m^3^.
+99% of Indians breathe air above the WHO's "safe" levels of PM 2.5 concentrations of less than ten micrograms/m^3^.
 With a population of 1.4 billion, half of them are expected to live for three fewer years because of this - and some urban residents in the capital (New) Delhi and other cities like Hyderabad and Gurugram are expected to live for 5 or even 10 or more years shorter!

 Over the past 2 decades, fine particle concentration has increased by 69% across India, reducing the life expectancy by around 2.4 years nationally.